 Daido Life assists SMEs in implementing Health and Productivity Management.
 The aims are to contribute to creating a society where SMEs and their employees can be active and vigorous and to solving issues faced by Japan’s rapidly aging society.

-* The Japanese term for “Health and Productivity Management” refers to a corporate management style of paying additional attention to employees’ health and strategically implementing policies aimed at employees’ health management and maintenance, and is a registered trademark of Non-Profit Organization Kenkokeiei.
+*The Japanese term for “Health and Productivity Management” refers to a corporate management style of paying additional attention to employees’ health and strategically implementing policies aimed at employees’ health management and maintenance, and is a registered trademark of Non-Profit Organization Kenkokeiei.

 KENCO SUPPORT PROGRAM

-Since April 2017 Daido Life has been providing the Daido Life KENCO SUPPORT PROGRAM in cooperation with a multitude of companies, in particular Value HR Co., Ltd., that possess specialized technology and know-how.
+Since April 2017, Daido Life has been providing the Daido Life KENCO SUPPORT PROGRAM in cooperation with a multitude of companies, in particular Value HR Co., Ltd., that possess specialized technology and know-how.

 Kaisha Minnade KENCO+

-Support for Inheritance and Business Succession
+Support for inheritance and business succession

 Commencement of Dodai?, a site for business owners sharing their views with each other

+Dodai? comprises four functions: “Consult” (a community where business owners can share ideals and worries with each other), “Learn” (introduction of real examples close to home for business owners), “Utilize” (provide centralized guidance about the various services available to support management), and “Connect” (provide company and business introductions and messaging functions).
 We are aiming for a service that can connect the owners of all SMEs throughout Japan and that can be used free of charge regardless of whether the companies have a policy with Daido Life.

 The DAIDO Sustainability INITIATIVE